panlab-bioinfo/GPhase/README.md

  --n_hap 4 \
  -p output_prefix
 ```
+For more parameters, please refer to the `gphase pipeline -h`.
+Below are some of the more important optional parameters:
+- `--cluster_q` : the HiC/Pore-C data mapping quality score threshold (MAPQ) used during phasing is 1 by default.
+This applies when the input is a BAM file.
+- `--scaffold_q` : the HiC/Pore-C data mapping quality score threshold (MAPQ) used during scaffolding is 0 by default.
+This applies when the input is a BAM file.
+- `--hap_pm ` : the threshold for the intensity parameter of homologous sequence identification is 0.7 by default.
+If the heterozygosity of the assembled species is high, 0.6 can be used; if the heterozygosity of the species is low, 0.8 can be used.
+- `-p` : the prefix for the output file should be specified as "only [a-zA-Z0-9.] allowed", meaning only the character ".", numbers, and uppercase and lowercase letters are allowed.

 # Output file
 GPhase will output a folder named gphase_output, which will generate the following four folders in sequence.